ronbuening/CameraClub/CameraClubBE/01_Model/ModelDescr.md

     - Optional, will default to least permissive
     - Permissions will go from 0 to 4 inclusive with most permissions given with lower number
         - 0: System Admin
+            - Full rights
         - 1: Club Admin
+            - Can create new members, assign roles, act as judge, and view all uploaded photos for moderation purposes
         - 2: Club Judge
+            - Can leave ratings and comments on images entered to competitions for which they are assigned as judge and act as regular club members
+            - Disallowed from leaving ratings and comments on their own photos in competition
         - 3: Club Member
+            - Can upload photos, enter competitions, and review all results
         - 4: Club Viewer
+            - Can view closed competitions and results
 - DateOnly? dateJoined
     - Date first active in club
 - string? phone